jeff5/very-slow-jython/docs/src/site/sphinx/architecture/arch-plain-java-object.rst

 A Java class may be:

 #.  the crafted canonical implementation of a Python type.
-#.  an accepted implementation of some Python type.
+#.  an adopted implementation of some Python type.
 #.  the crafted base of Python sub-classes of a Python type.
 #.  a found Java type.
 #.  the crafted base of Python sub-classes of a found Java type.